 Jankowski wasn’t immediately certain how to defeat Levdanksy.
 He was popular in his home district.
 But backed by donor money, Jankowski was able to conduct poll after poll searching for the one issue that would crack the race open.
 The fucking Arlen Specter library.
 A relentless barrage of negative advertising featuring almost daily mailers in the weeks leading up to the election painted Levdanksy as an irresponsible spendthrift.
 His campaign was completely unprepared for the attack and had no response.
 The ads relied a lot on innuendo and untruths.
 Dirty campaigning as usual, except perhaps for the scope.
 In the end, Levdansky lost his seat by 151 votes, 10761 to 10610.

 Once the Republicans had control of all state legislature, they could redraw the lines to ensure everlasting success.
 Look at the results by year.
 In 2008, aided by Obama, the US Congress delegation was 12-7 Democrats.
 In the 2010 midterm, Republicans reversed it to 12-7 red team.
 But in 2012, despite Obama drawing out the blue voters again, Republicans extended their lead to 13-5.
 (One seat lost in reapportionment.)
 How?
 By controlling the districts.
-“You can even create 12 of 18 districts that are more Republican than the country as a whole in a state that would naturally lean blue.
-That’s how powerful the lines can be.”

 The big story in North Carolina is the role of race.
 This chapter introduces us to the Voting Rights Act.
 According to the VRA and the 1986 Supreme Court case Thornburg v.
 Gingles, minority voters are entitled to a representative of their choice.
 In short, the congressional delegation should look like the people.